-This post is all about the first day of my Inca Jungle Trek to Machu Picchu.
-This is the easier route when compared with the better known Inca Trail, and it involves a lot more stopovers and fun activities.
+This post is all about my Inca Jungle Trek to Machu Picchu.
+This is the easier route when compared with the better-known Inca Trail, and it involves a lot more stopovers and fun activities.
 Essentially it’s the fun version of the Inca Trail!

 Inca Jungle Trek: Day One